oracle/node-oracledb/INSTALL.md

 If you are using Oracle XE, execute `source /u01/app/oracle/product/11.2.0/xe/bin/oracle_env.sh`.

+Ensure the Node.js process can access the Oracle libraries and other files.

 Edit `dbconfig.js` in the `examples` directory and set the database credentials to your environment.